SEL - SFO

 The average price of all round-trip flights from Seoul to San Francisco clicked on KAYAK for each day over the last 12 months.

-When flying from Seoul to San Francisco, you should consider leaving on a Wednesday and avoid Saturdays if you are looking for the best rates.
+When flying from Seoul to San Francisco, you should consider leaving on a Wednesday and avoid Fridays if you are looking for the best rates.
 For your return to Seoul, you’ll find the best rates on Mondays and the most expensive ones on Saturdays.

 What is the cheapest month to fly from Seoul to San Francisco?